Overview of our Commissioners

 Three of our commissioners have responsibility for Scotland, Wales and Northern Ireland.
 They make sure these areas are represented, especially when the law or processes are different.

-Three of our commissioners represent the three largest qualifying political parties, and another represents all of the other parties.
+Three of our commissioners were put forward by the Leaders of the three largest nominating parties, and the fourth is appointed from candidates put forward by the other parties.

 Submitting and recommending the candidates